-The fund uses tactical asset allocation with the intention of generating income and growth while minimizing losses by increasing allocation to asset classes that are expected to outperform and reducing allocation to assets that are expected to underperform.
-In doing so, the fund may invest in ETFs and other underlying funds with either passive or active mandates.
-The portfolio holdings may be reconstituted on a daily basis in the manager's discretion.
+The fund may invest in ETFs and other underlying funds with either passive or active mandates.
+The fund may also invest in individual securities.
+The portfolio holdings may be reconstituted on a daily basis in the sub-advisor's discretion.

-The fund will be exposed to securities traded in foreign currencies and may, in the manager's discretion, enter into currency hedging transactions (including currency forward contracts) to reduce the effects of changes in the value of foreign currencies relative to the value of the Canadian dollar.
+The fund will be exposed to securities traded in foreign currencies and may, in the sub-advisor's discretion, enter into currency hedging transactions (including currency forward contracts) to reduce the effects of changes in the value of foreign currencies relative to the value of the Canadian dollar.
 Up to 100% of the fund's assets may be invested in non-Canadian securities.